Live at the Lake, Explore the Trails & Waterfalls, Be Minutes from a National Park, Work with a Great Team

 About Lemolo Lake/Crater Lake North KOA

-Lemolo Lake/Crater Lake North KOA began in 1962 as Lemolo Lake Resort.
+Lemolo Lake/Crater Lake North KOA began in 1962 at Lemolo Lake Resort.
 It operated for many years as an average campground in a fantastic location very few people knew about.
-We purchased the campground in 2018 with a vision to make the campground match it's location.
+We purchased the campground in 2018 with a vision to make the campground match its location.
 While we've moved in leaps and bounds, we aren't all the way there yet.
 We need the right staff additions to help us take those next steps.
 We’re not interested in being just any campground.
-We strive for old school camping as God intended it.
+We strive for old-school camping as God intended it.
 Deep in the woods, under the stars, in a gorgeous setting with tons of nature-filled exploring all around.
 We want nature and natural, but not primitive.
 We want our guests to be surprised and delighted by the quality of the facilities and service they can get this far from anywhere.

 The Employee Experience